Devenvaruv/tycoonsimulator/README.md

 We welcome contributions to this project.
 Whether you're a developer, a real estate expert, or just someone interested in the growth of Austin, your insights and improvements are valuable.

-## License

-This project is licensed under [specify license].
-Please see the LICENSE file for more details.

-## Contact

-For more information, questions, or feedback, please contact [project maintainer's contact information].

 ---